 - 1. The property shall obtain all necessary permits including but not limited to Site Plan and Design Review, and Geologic Hazards Review by the Planning Division, a right-of-way permit from the Development Services Division, and all necessary permits from the Building Division.
 (P, DS, B) - 2.
-The applicant shall reconfigure the site to accommodate all buildings and the parking lot onsite in accordance with the Oregon City Municipal Code.
-The applicable sections include but are not limited to the dimensional standards of the "R-6" Single-Family Dwelling District in OCMC 17.12.040 and the Cottage Home standards in OCMC 17.62.059(D) and retaining wall height limitations in OCMC 17.54.100.
-This may result in the reduction in the number of units onsite.
-(P) - 3.
+In addition to street trees, the applicant shall assure one tree is planted (or retained) a within 10 feet of the right-of-way or within the right-of-way for every 35 feet of lineal frontage on Miller Street and 4th Avenue and one shrub is planted (or retained) for every 4 feet of frontage in the same location. - 3.
+The applicant shall assure three trees are planted (or retained) and 20 shrubs are planted (or retained) within 20 feet of the Casady House property line and the locations which boarder the subject site. - 4.
+The applicant shall minimize the retaining wall height to 3 1⁄2 feet at maximum height, and use rock, brick, or concrete with finishing; or mortared or stacked true masonry or stone that was traditionally quarried in the area. - 5.
 All of the proposed homes and site development shall comply with the regulations set forth by the Guidelines for New Construction Oregon City Historic Districts.
 (P)

 - a.
 Retaining and structural walls shall be minimized; to be faced or finished in stone, mortared basalt, or concrete, and not exceed 3 1⁄2 feet, to complement the Canemah Neighborhood. - b.
 Concrete foundations shall have a natural, parged or painted finish. - c.
 Exposed foundations shall be site screened with vegetation if concrete or masonry exceeds 31⁄2 feet, or if pilings or posts are 11⁄2 feet above grade. - d.
-Roofing shall use traditional materials such as wood shingles, composition, and metal shingles. - e.
+A minimum of 5 shrubs and groundcover shall be installed along the façade of the front porch. - e.
+Roofing shall use traditional materials such as wood shingles, composition, and metal shingles. - f.
 Skylights shall be installed in inconspicuous roof slopes and skylights shall be mounted close to the roof plane, and not visible from the right-of-way.

 - a.
 Residential doors shall complement the design and detailing of the historic style with similar appearance to wood.
 Doors shall be designed in a stile and rail type; panel design; with upper portion glass.
-The primary door may be a solid panel door.
-Sliding doors are not permitted on any part of the home. - b.
+The primary door may be a solid panel door. - b.
 Gable roof slopes shall have equal pitch.
 Gable primary roofs shall have a pitch of 8:12 or greater (6:12 for Bungalow).
 Porch or bay roofs may have lower slope, may have hip if style allows.
 Roofs shall have a minimum 1 foot overhang with a maximum of 3 feet. - c.
 Windows shall match the member sizing, thickness and shadowline of painted wood windows.
 Windows shall also consist of the following designs: double, single hung, or casement.
 Wood clad shall be matching in color and finish.
 Non-wood fiberglass and aluminum windows are acceptable if in appropriate style, and matching wood in profile, shadowline, and if similar in color and finish.
-If a non-wood style is proposed, a sample is required to be approved by the Historic Review Board. - d.
-The applicant shall resubmit the elevation drawings to the Planning Division, the north elevation on House 2 appears to contain addition structure that is not present on other drawings. - e.
-Concrete foundations shall have a natural, parged or painted finish. - f.
-Exposed foundations shall be site screened with vegetation if concrete or masonry exceeds 31⁄2 feet, or if pilings or posts are 11⁄2 feet above grade. - g.
-Roofing shall use traditional materials such as wood shingles, composition, and metal shingles. - h.
-Skylights shall be installed in inconspicuous roof slopes and skylights shall be mounted close to the roof plane, and not visible from the right-of-way.
+If a non-wood style is proposed, a sample is required to be approved by the Historic Review Board.